GarciaInes/Scrum-Mastering/Refinement/Questions.md

 * Team members not locked into specific roles (anyone can pull work / no pre-assignment)
 * Does everyone know if the release plan still matches reality?
 * is that release plan visible & easy to digest?

+### Bigger Picture
+#### Desirable?
+* Who are the target customers for our solution?
+* What problem do our customers want to solve?
+* How do our customers solve this problem today?
+* Why can’t our customers solve this problem today?
+* What is the outcome our customers want to achieve?
+* Why will our customers stop using their current solution?